March 3, 2019 By Lucy L.M. Phillips and Alison Minns

 This discussion also raises the question of what more can, or should, employers do to support diversity overall – from employees setting their own working hours at Netflix; to helping those with carer responsibilities or religious observances; to increasing paid leave for parents of any gender (and providing a supportive re-entry back into the workplace).
 This also raises overall pay and bonus transparency questions for senior executives and the seemingly increasing divide between the Haves and the Have-Nots.

-The war for talent rages, and having clear policies and processes to support diversity is another means of an organization evidencing that it can differentiate itself in the marketplace.
+The war for talent rages, and having clear policies and processes to support diversity is another means of an organisation evidencing that it can differentiate itself in the marketplace.

-FTI’s Employee Engagement and Change Communications team have broad industry knowledge and a deep understanding of change management to help guide leaders through these kinds of questions.
+FTI’s People and Change team have broad industry knowledge and a deep understanding of change management to help guide leaders through these kinds of questions.

-Having worked with clients to support merger integrations, acquisitions, restructures and changes in strategy and leadership, we understand how to engage, inform and stabilise a workforce.
+Having worked with clients to support diversity and inclusion programmes, merger integrations, acquisitions, restructures and changes in strategy and leadership, we understand how to engage, inform and stabilise a workforce.

-All employers impacted by gender pay gap reporting should exercise their right to comment on these regulations, and forward thinking employers should also consider the bigger picture on what this means for their talent, reward, communications and engagement strategies….Mind the ‘Gender Pay’ Gap.
+All employers impacted by gender pay gap reporting will need to comply with these regulations, and forward thinking employers should also consider the bigger picture on what this means for their talent, reward, communications and engagement strategies….Mind the ‘Gender Pay’ Gap.